 If your style of gardening is informal, a cottage garden may be just the right look for you.

-It has less rules to follow since a haphazard look is one of the key elements, so you don’t need to worry about graduations in height, conscious design and spacing concerns.
-A cottage garden has a haphazard look to it
+It has fewer rules to follow since a haphazard look is one of the key elements, so you don’t need to worry about graduations in height, conscious design, and spacing concerns.

 Advantages of Cottage Gardens